voidmm/spotify_analysis/README.md

 Spotify API credentials
 ---------
 To use the Spotify API, you will need to authorize yourself and of course be an active Spotify user with a respective User ID.
 Spotipy makes it pretty easy with its Authorization Code flow.
-You can set your credentials as environment variables or set them in a separate python file.
+You can set your credentials as environment variables or set them in a separate Python file.
 The necessary authorization parameters you will need to set are the following:

 client_id=''